 will provide you a lump sum; a HELOC allows you to draw on the available balance as you wish.

 Building home equity is definitely a long-term proposition.
 In addition, when it comes to your home equity, don’t borrow more than you need, don’t overspend and don’t put your house at risk of foreclosure for a frivolous purchase.
 The worst reason to tap home equity is for unnecessary personal expenses.
 While it may be tempting to spend your hard-earned money on something other than house payments, it is better to devise a savings plan to cover these things than to borrow from your house.

 Now is a great time to tap into your home's equity with a loan from Education First.
-With rates as low as 3.2% APR*, a home equity loan can be a valuable tool for responsible borrowers and may provide an easy source of cash.
+With low rates and easy repayment schedules, a home equity loan can be a valuable tool for responsible borrowers and may provide an easy source of cash.
 Have questions?
 Our team can help!
 Call, click, or stop by

 your local Education First FCU branch.